MillerBrainObservatory/mbo_utilities/README.md

 Using the installation scripts will install an isolated environment.

-You can also install mbo_utilities into other environments and they will not conflict.
+You can also install mbo_utilities into other environments with `pip` and they will not conflict.

 | Method | Location | Use Case |
 |--------|----------|----------|